Skip to main content

 • Nausea and vomiting

-• Increased risk of infections (low white blood cell counts)
+• Increased risk of infections (from having too few white blood cells)

-These side effects are usually short-term and go away once treatment is finished.
+These side effects usually go away once treatment is finished.
 There are often ways to lessen or even prevent these side effects.
-For instance, there are drugs to help prevent or reduce nausea and vomiting.
+For instance, drugs can help prevent or reduce nausea and vomiting.
 Be sure to ask your doctor or nurse about medicines to help reduce side effects, and let them know when you do have side effects so they can be managed before they get worse.

-Drugs known as growth factors (such as G-CSF/Neupogen, pegfilgrastim/Neulasta, and GM-CSF/sargramostim) are sometimes given to increase the white blood cell counts and help reduce the chance of infection, see Infections in People With Cancer.
+Drugs known as growth factors, such as G-CSF (filgrastim), pegfilgrastim, and GM-CSF (sargramostim), might be given to increase white blood cell counts and help reduce the chance of infection (see Infections in People With Cancer).

 Tumor lysis syndrome is another possible side effect of certain types of chemo.
-It's most common in patients who had large numbers of leukemia cells in the body before treatment.
+It's most common in people who had large numbers of leukemia cells in their body before treatment.
 (This may be called bulky disease.)
 It most often happens with the first cycle of chemo.
 When the CLL cells are killed, they break open and release their contents into the bloodstream.
-This can overwhelm the kidneys, which cannot get rid of all of these substances at once.
+This can overwhelm the kidneys, which can't get rid of all of these substances at once.
 This can lead to build up of excess amounts of certain minerals in the blood and even kidney failure.
-The excess minerals can cause problems with the heart and nervous system.
-Doctors work to prevent these problems by giving the patient extra fluids and certain drugs, such as sodium bicarbonate, allopurinol, febuxostat, and rasburicase.
+The excess minerals can cause heart and nervous system problems.
+These problems might be prevented by giving the person extra fluids and certain drugs, such as sodium bicarbonate, allopurinol, febuxostat, and rasburicase.

 More information about chemotherapy